lnatalo712/MS3-Coding-Challenge/README.md

 # Setup
-In order to get this app running developers will simply need to download the java file, database file, and CSV file in this repository, have a java environment set up on their pc, and have sqlite installed on their pc.
+In order to get this app running developers will simply need to download the java file, database file, and CSV file in this repository, have a java environment set up on their pc, and have SQLite installed on their pc.
 The program drops and creates the table at the beginning of each run so you don't need to worry about manually resetting the table.

 # My Approach